Skip to main content

-For adults that spend most of their day in sedentary or “baseline” activities such as standing and lifting lightweight objects, an increased level of activity may be desirable.
-This includes many adults who sit all day for their jobs as technology has replaced the need to do more physical work.
+For adults who spend most of their day in sedentary or “baseline” activities such as standing and lifting lightweight objects, an increased level of activity may be desirable.

-Research shows that individuals who sit all day, even if they go to the gym for an hour, are at greater disease risk than those who are more active during the day.
+Research shows that individuals who sit all day, even if they go to the gym for an hour, are at greater risk for chronic diseases than those who are more active during the day.
 "Informal" physical activity such as walking while running errands or other activities can add up throughout the day and is beneficial to overall health.

 What is physical inactivity?